Crofton family: Crofton of Mohill

 The Croftons of Mohill Castle settled in Ireland in 1643 following a patent from Charles I. Although this branch of the family was of some distinction, they remained untitled until 1801.
 The Crofton Baronetcy, of Mohill in the County of Leitrim, was created in the Baronetage of the United Kingdom on 10 August 1801 for Morgan Crofton.
 The sixth Baronet was a Lieutenant-Colonel in the 2nd Life Guards and fought in the Second Boer War, where he was severely wounded at the Relief of Ladysmith, and in the two world wars.
 His diaries from the First World War are published as "Massacre of the Innocents: The Crofton Diaries, Ypres 1914–1915", 2004.
 Another member of the family, James Crofton, grandson of Morgan Crofton, third son of the first Baronet, was a Lieutenant-General in the Army.

-The family seat remains Mohill Castle, Co.
-Leitrim.
+The family seat remains Mohill Castle, County Leitrim.

 Property

-The total holdings of the Croftons in Co Roscommon consisted of 11,053 acres, according to the Bateman Edition of Great Landowners of Great Britain and Ireland in 1883.
-The size of the Mote Park estate in Ballymurray consisted of c.7000 acres.
+The total holdings of the Croftons in County Roscommon consisted of 11,053 acres, according to the Bateman Edition of Great Landowners of Great Britain and Ireland in 1883.
+The size of the Mote Park House estate in Ballymurray consisted of c.7000 acres.
 Although this was a sizeable estate, when compared with others such as the Essex properties consisting of the town of Roscommon itself and extensive lands to the north, totalling some 36,000 acres, it clearly was not the largest.

 Mote Park House was built by the Crofton family in the latter half of the eighteenth century, preceding the Castle of Mote erected by the family in 1620.

-Crofton House (at Mote Park, shown) was clearly an imposing structure and reflects the influence of neo-classicism prevalent at this time.
+Crofton House (at Mote Park) was clearly an imposing structure and reflects the influence of neo-classicism prevalent at this time.
 This style emphasises for the first time a sense of permanence and security among the landowning class.
-The house was the most impressive of its type built in Co.
-Roscommon, the others of this period being located at Runnamoat near Ballymoe, and Sandford House in Castlerea.
+The house was the most impressive of its type built in County Roscommon, the others of this period being located at Runnamoat near Ballymoe, and Sandford House in Castlerea.
 The house was originally an irregular two-storey-over-basement house, which the architect Richard Morrison more than doubled in size by adding six bays and an extra storey.
 It had a deep hall with a screen of columns, beyond which a door flanked by niches led into an oval library in the bow on the garden front.
 These gardens contained many fine architectural features, some of which are still intact.
 Perhaps the most splendid surviving feature is the original entrance gate consisting of a Doric triumphal arch surmounted by a lion with screen walls linking two identical lodge houses.
 In 1865 a fire destroyed the entire house at Mote Park, as another had destroyed their castle a century previously.
 While the house was being rebuilt in 1866, the family occupied the old barrack room in the farmyard.
-Following the death of Lord Henry, his nephew, Arthur Edward Crofton became the last of the Croftons to reside at Mote, but moved to England in the 1940s.
+Following the death of Lord Henry, his nephew, Arthur Edward Crofton became the last of the Croftons to reside at Mote but moved to England in the 1940s.